SCOPE-Santos-Volpe/NHAT/javascript_example/README.md

 Copy the first block into one terminal to start npm

-Copy the second block into a new terminal to start the python init file
+Copy the second block into a new terminal (after navigating to the correct folder) to start the python init file